endrohat/ImageGallery/README.md

-App to display images ina a gallery
+App to display images in a gallery